lalloni/sutil/README.md

 A set of classes to parse and match version strings in "common" formats.

-Classes modeling version strings and it components:
+Classes modeling version strings and its components:

 ```scala
 Version(VersionNumber(2, 1), VersionModifier("beta", VersionNumber(5)))   // version "2.1-beta5"